reillymedia/sevenslegal/themes/netlify-basic/content/blog/equifax-breach-and-identity-theft.md

 +++
-categories = "Criminal Law"
-date = 2022-11-10T18:30:00Z
-pfd_file = ""
+title = "Equifax Breach and Identity Theft" categories = ["Blog", "Criminal Law", "Identity Theft"] date = 2022-11-10T18:30:00Z pfd_file = ""
 summary = "In August Equifax, a consumer credit reporting agency, announced that over 140 million had their information compromised after a data breach took place between May and July.
-Identity Theft and the Equifax Breach It has now been reported that economic losses of $125 million spurred by the Equifax breach were among the largest on record " tags = ["Blog", " Identity Theft"] title = "Equifax Breach and Identity Theft" url = "/blog/equifax-breach-identity-theft/"
+Identity Theft and the Equifax Breach It has now been reported that economic losses of $125 million spurred by the Equifax breach were among the largest on record " tags = ["Blog", " Identity Theft"] url = "/criminal-attorney/equifax-breach-identity-theft/"

 +++
 In August Equifax, a consumer credit reporting agency, announced that over 140 million had their information compromised after a data breach took place between May and July.